amilaraja/Amila/README.md

    php bin/magento c:c && php bin/magento c:f

-6. Visit <your magento base url>/assignment/index/index to view the form which helps to test the ported code.
+6. Visit http://{your magento base url}/assignment/index/index to view the form which helps to test the ported code.

 7. Fill various test data and press save button to exercise the ported code